BernardoMG/dev-reTHINK-Hackathon/1st Challenge.md

 ## Task 2 (`estimation: 30 minutes`)

-`Generate a code` - The generated code depends of the name of each team that should be passed as input.
+`Generate a code` - The generated code depends on the name of each team that should be passed as input.

 ```shell
 #Example